Tarneit railway station

-Tarneit railway station is a regional railway station on the Deer Park-West Werribee line, part of the Victorian railway network.
+Tarneit railway station is a regional railway station operated by V/Line on the Geelong, Warrnambool and Deer Park-West Werribee line, part of the Victoria rail network.
 It serves the western suburb of Tarneit, in Melbourne, Victoria, Australia.
-Tarneit station is a ground level premium station, featuring two side platforms.
-It opened on 14 June 2015.
+Tarneit is a ground-level premium station, featuring two side platforms.
+The station opened on 14 June 2015.

 Forming part of the Regional Rail Link project, the station was officially opened by the Victorian Premier, Daniel Andrews, and the Commonwealth Minister for Infrastructure and Regional Development, Warren Truss, with services commencing on 21 June 2015.
 It quickly became the second-busiest station on the V/Line network after Southern Cross.

 Part of the southern car park at the station permanently closed in May 2023 to make way for the construction of a new bus interchange.
 Both the northern and southern car parks have been expanded, with the additional spaces in the northern car park opening in October 2022.
 The new bus interchange opened on 19 November 2023.

 Platforms and services

 Tarneit has two side platforms.
-It is served by V/Line Geelong line trains and some Warrnambool line trains.
+It is served by V/Line Geelong line trains and one Warrnambool line service towards Southern Cross each night.